 Love’s and its associated franchises are expected to employ as many as 75 people, many full time.
 Estimated sales tax generation is between $3 and $4 million annually; half goes to NYS and half to Columbia County and its municipalities.
 Love’s will also pay School, County, Town, fire company and ambulance property taxes.
-The County and Town taxes will start at 50% of assessed value in the first year and graduating up 5% a year over the next ten years to 100%.
+The County and Town taxes will start at 50% of assessed value in the first year and graduate up 5% a year over the next ten years to 100%.
 This exemption is a standard local Real Property Tax exemption “ RPTL 485-b” for commercial and industrial properties that undergo either new construction or alterations.

 The Town Board would like to congratulate our Zoning Board of Appeals and our Planning Board for their diligent and meticulous review of this complex application.

 • To our residents who own dogs, please make sure they have a rabies vaccination and are licensed at Town Hall for both you and your dog’s safety.
 Cats accessing the outdoors should also have a rabies vaccination.